 Olmstead Implementation Office

-During the drafting of Minnesota’s Olmstead Plan, the Olmstead Sub-Cabinet was keenly aware of the need for an office to assure that the commitments of the Plan, the ‘Promise of Olmstead’, would become a reality.
-The purpose of the Olmstead Implementation Office (OIO) is to assure that the Plan, in its entirety, is implemented.
-This is the responsibility of the Olmstead Sub-Cabinet and the OIO works on behalf of the Sub-Cabinet to make sure that the vision, goals and time-specific tasks are achieved.
-The broad scope and dimensions of the Plan necessitates a community effort with the agencies of the Sub-Cabinet, Minnesotans with disabilities along with other stakeholders coming together in alliance of effort to achieve a better future for all Minnesotans.
+While drafting Minnesota’s Olmstead Plan, the Sub-Cabinet was keenly aware of the need for an office to assure that the commitments of the Plan; the ‘Promise of Olmstead’ would become a reality.
+The Olmstead Implementation Office (OIO) works on behalf of the Sub-Cabinet to make sure that the Plan’s vision, goals and time-specific tasks are achieved.